pires/kubernetes-elasticsearch-cluster/README.md

 elasticsearch   10.100.75.158   <pending>     9200:31163/TCP   5m
 ```

-From any host on your cluster (that's running `kube-proxy`), run:
+From any host on the Kubernetes cluster (that's running `kube-proxy` or similar), run:

 ```
 curl http://10.100.75.158:9200
 ```

-You should see something similar to the following:
+One should see something similar to the following:

 ```json
 {